 Hunters and trappers must have a furharvester license and have paid the habitat fee (see p.
 6) to hunt all furbearers, except coyote and groundhog, and to trap any furbearing animal.
 A hunting license is not needed when hunting furbearers.
+Landowners and their minor children hunting on their own property do not need a furharvester license or habitat fee.
 Coyote and groundhog may be hunted with a hunting or furharvester license.
-It is illegal to kill an otter or beaver with a shotgun or spear.
+Shotgun and spear are not legal methods of take for otter or beaver.